WANTEDSIMON/Linux_Server/README.md

 ---

-3. Now we try and simplify SSH connectivity with server.
+### 3. Now we try and simplify SSH connectivity with server.

-Insted of running command: `ssh root@<IP>`, <IP> apply ip from contabo, we change a file that is stored localy in wsl, it is called the host file.
+Insted of running command: `ssh root@<IP>`, **IP** apply ip from contabo, we change a file that is stored localy in wsl, it is called the host file.

 The file is stored  `/etc/hosts` we use `nano /etc/hosts` to open file.
 Add the following there`<IP> myserver`.
 Save and Exit, Press CTRL+O (Write Out), Press Enter (Confirm Save) and Press CTRL+X (Exit nano).

-4. Now we can connect with server using `myserver`.
+Now we can connect with server using `myserver`.

 ```
 ssh root@myserver